an-m1/MarsApplicationWebsite/README.md

 Form Navigation

     Navigation buttons to move between form stages.
-    Ability for users to go back and forth to review and edit their entries.
+    The ability for users to go back and forth to review and edit their entries.

 Form Validation